Ariana Grande accused of “asian-fishing” for new photoshoot

 @VictoriaAlxndr, another TikTok user, said it took her “longer than expected” to realize that Grande was the one in the photos, and that she was just making “an observation.”

-Although several of his fanatics tried to defend Grande on Instagram and TikTok, the singer deleted the images from her networks after being criticized, according to Cosmopolitan.
+Although several of his fanatics tried to defend Grande on Instragram and TikTok, the singer deleted the images from her networks after being criticized, according to Cosmopolitan.

 Many agreed with both kuzumi.n and VictoriaAlxndr.